AndPotap/dotfiles/.config/nvim/StepByStep.md

 # Step-by-step NVIM config

-This guide is documents the step-by-step introduction of each plugin (or set of plugins) and their intended use.
+This guide documents the step-by-step introduction of each plugin (or set of plugins) along with their intended use.
-Thus, this procedure can go from the most minimal config to the whole 9 yards.
+Therefore, this procedure goes from the most minimal config to the whole 9 yards.
 Also the procedure is documented neatly by going from commit: `93a7ec7` to commit: `49f2bba` linearly.